 Besides spreading its escrow to different wallets, each holding a maximum of 5 billion XRP, Ripple also makes sure that every month, a maximum of 1 billion XRP is in escrow.
 This applies to any new escrows Ripple creates.

-Currently, the last escrow ends in July 2024.
-Starting from June 2020, up until June 2024, in each month a total of 1 billion XRP in escrow will end.
-In July 2024, currently, there are 400 million XRP escrowed.
-Next month when Ripple creates new escrows, it will escrow 600 million XRP ending in the month of July 2024 and the rest for August 2024.
+Currently, the last escrow ends in August 2024.
+Starting from August 2020, up until August 2024, in each month a total of 1 billion XRP in escrow will end.
+Next month when Ripple creates new escrows, it will escrow XRP ending in the month of September 2024.
 This will go on for some time now.

 You can view all the escrows on our escrow page.